LawTech.Asia – Asia’s Leading Law & Technology Review

 Meet the Team

-Presently, Josh serves as a Legal Policy Manager on Artificial Intelligence Ethics and Governance in the Info-Communications Development Authority of Singapore, where he helps to oversee Singapore’s national AI ethics and governance initiatives.
+Prior to his studies, Josh served as a Legal Policy Manager on Artificial Intelligence Ethics and Governance in the Info-Communications Development Authority of Singapore, where he helped to oversee Singapore’s national AI ethics and governance initiatives.
 Prior to this, Josh was an Assistant Director of the Legal Policy Division in Singapore’s Ministry of Law, where he managed policy reform, Parliamentary Bill-vetting, and uses data analytics as a next-generation tool in shaping legal policies for the future.
 Josh is also an Advocate and Solicitor in the Singapore